 There is a fine line between good stress and bad stress.
 Good stress is motivating and exhilarating, whereas bad stress is overwhelming and stymying.

-Even if an employee is fully engaged in their work, if they are repeatedly put under too much stress (or the wrong type of stress), they can burn out.
+Even if an employee is fully engaged in their work, they can burn out if they are repeatedly put under too much stress (or the wrong type of stress).
 Burnout is a long-term stress reaction that can present as physical and/or mental collapse.
 Employees can feel overwhelmed, hopeless, and exhausted.

 “A key aspect of the burnout syndrome is increased feelings of emotional exhaustion; as emotional resources are depleted, workers feel they are no longer able to give of themselves on a psychological level,” states The Maslach Burnout Inventory Manual.